 - We require your income information because:

-- If you have a shared parenting arrangement, your respective incomes will determine the set off amount of child support to be paid by one party to the other.
+- If you have an equal-time or nearly equal-time parenting arrangement, your respective incomes will determine the set off amount of child support to be paid by one party to the other.

-- And for both parties, your incomes will determine your proportional share of your children’s special or extraordinary expenses.
+- And for all parents, your incomes will determine your proportional share of your children’s special or extraordinary expenses.

 - We require documents setting out the values of your assets and liabilities at the date of marriage and the date of separation so that we can calculate your net family property for the purposes of determining the issue of equalization.